 Instructions

-- In a bowl, mix the pudding mix and eggnog together and stir in the nutmeg.
-Stir well and then pour over the cake.
-Some of the pudding will drip down into the holes but some will stay on top of the cake.
-Spread the pudding on top evenly over the cake.
+- In a separate bowl, combine the pudding mix, eggnog, and nutmeg.
+Whisk well and then pour the mixture over the cake, filling the holes, spreading it evenly over the top of the cake.
+Spread the Cool Whip evenly on top of the pudding layer.

-- Sprinkle a little bit of nutmeg on top just before serving.
+- Now place the cake in the fridge overnight, or for at least 5-6 hours, to chill.
+Sprinkle a little bit of nutmeg on top just before serving.
+Slice, serve, and enjoy!

 Nutrition